 Parent and community involvement is encouraged to add value to the programs offered at FPS and provide additional opportunities for students.
-There are a range of ways to become involved including joining Governing Council or committees, supporting in class learning programs, running Children's University activities, fundraising, sports programs, events, excursions or any other ideas in negotiation with class teachers or the Principal.
+There are a range of ways to become involved including joining Governing Council or committees, supporting in class learning programs, helping out in kitchen garden, working bees, fundraising, sports programs/teams, events, excursions or any other ideas in negotiation with class teachers or the Principal.